 No real promises made, no list of actions they vowed to their partner.
 Rather, it basically felt like a mushy-gushy love letter – with a few jokes thrown in there.
 Instead of “until death do us part,” it was, “even if I get tired of you.”
 (Oh yeah, that happened.)

 The definition of the word vow from the good ol’ Merriam Webster is “to promise solemnly.”
-That doesn’t mean wedding vows are restricted to the somewhat rigid words in the traditional vows, but it also doesn’t mean that it is the time to write a love letter to your soon-to-be spouse for all to hear!
+That doesn’t mean wedding vows are restricted to the somewhat rigid words in the traditional vows.
+But it also doesn’t mean that it is the time to write a love letter to your soon-to-be spouse for all to hear!
 Alternatively, focus on the marriage that you are promising.
-Instead of writing them as if you were only going to be speaking to your partner, they should be written as words you are speaking to everyone in attendance: the close family and friends who will keep you accountable in keeping those vows.
+Instead of writing them as if you were only going to be speaking to your partner, write them as words you are speaking to everyone in attendance: the close family and friends who will hold you accountable for keeping those vows.

-If you do choose to let the traditional vow keep fading away and instead write your own (I’m definitely not judging, I did that too!), here are steps you can take that will help you make sure you’re making solid promises, not just serenading a love letter!
+If you do choose to let the traditional vow keep fading away and instead write your own (I’m definitely not judging, I did that too!), here are steps you can take.
+These steps will help you make sure you’re making solid promises, not just serenading a love letter!

 - First of all, write down bullet points of major moments in your relationship so far that have defined your love and the way the two of you work.
 It’s also a good idea to come up with a few things that make your relationship unique!

 - Then, make a few sentences around those memories.
-These sentences will help you see the core values that will be in your marriage, and therefore will help you define what exactly you want (and need) to promise to your spouse.
+These sentences will help you see the core values that will be in your marriage.
+They will help you define what exactly you want (and need) to promise to your spouse.

 - Research examples of other vows when you feel stuck.
 A lot of things won’t apply to your own relationship.
 But it’s a good way to get ideas of areas in which you can make a promise!